MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-entra-id.md

 [Scopes](/entra/identity-platform/scopes-oidc) tell Microsoft Entra ID the level of access that the application is requesting.
 For the Microsoft Graph scopes requested by this application, see *application.yml*.

-By default, this application sets the scopes value to `https://graph.microsoft.com/User.Read`.
+By default, the application sets the scopes value to `https://graph.microsoft.com/User.Read`.
 The `User.Read` scope is for accessing the information of the current signed-in user from the [/me endpoint](https://graph.microsoft.com/v1.0/me).
 Valid requests to the [/me endpoint](https://graph.microsoft.com/v1.0/me) must contain the `User.Read` scope.

 When a user signs in, Microsoft Entra ID presents a consent dialogue to the user based on the scopes requested by the application.
 If the user consents to one or more scopes and obtains a token, the scopes-consented-to are encoded into the resulting access token.

 In this app, the `graphAuthorizedClient` surfaces the access token that proves which the scopes the user consented to.
 The app uses this token to create an instance of `GraphServiceClient` that handles Graph requests.

-Using `GraphServiceClient.me().buildRequest().get()`, a request built and made to `https://graph.microsoft.com/v1.0/me`.
-The access token is placed in the Authorization header of the request.
+Using `GraphServiceClient.me().buildRequest().get()`, a request is built and made to `https://graph.microsoft.com/v1.0/me`.
+The access token is placed in the `Authorization` header of the request.

 ## More information